 • Distribution/Marketing Strategy outlining intended plan for distribution and outreach to target audience.

 • Budget detailing a comprehensive breakdown of all documentary-related expenses from development through distribution.
-This line item budget should include the amount requested, listing the production-related expenses that the award would be used to cover, and how that amount would impact your film.
+This line item budget should include the amount requested, list the production-related expenses that the award would be used to cover, and state how that amount would impact your film.

 • Fundraising strategy that lists secured and intended funding sources.
 Applicant must either have nonprofit 501(c)(3) status or be able to secure a 501(c)(3) fiscal sponsor for the project.
 A film production company or individual may submit an application without a fiscal sponsor in place.
 Once a project is chosen to receive DFDF, the applicant will need to submit documentation from a fiscal sponsor before the grant can be processed.